raspberrypilearning/piglow/README.md

     ```
 ## Step 1: Setting up your Raspberry Pi to use PiGlow

-In order to use your PiGlow board there are a few settings that need to be changed, and some files that need to be downloaded.
+In order to use your PiGlow board, there are some settings that need to be changed and some files that need to be downloaded.

-*Note: PiGlow is based on an IC that communicates via i2c protocol.
-We need to enable i2c communication on your Raspberry Pi for it to work.*
+*Note: PiGlow is based on an IC that communicates via the i2c protocol.
+We need to enable i2c communication on your Raspberry Pi to allow it to work.*

 ###Activity Checklist: